 So, realistic Chinese dragon has not been found yet.

 In scattered folklore, there have always been unverified stories about people who have seen dragons with their own eyes.
-The most recent documented official report was in the summer of 1934, when an article in the Shengjing Times (盛京时报) claimed that a dead dragon had been found in the Liaohe River basin in Yingkou, Liaoning, described as having “a head like a horse’s but with two horns,” but scientists analyzed the reported photographs at the time and concluded that it was most likely the skeletal remains of a whale.
+The most recent documented official report was in the summer of 1934, when an article in the Shengjing Times (盛京时报) claimed that a dead dragon had been found in the Liaohe River basin in Yingkou, Liaoning.
+It was described as having “a head like a horse’s but with two horns.”
+But nowadays scientists analyzed the reported photographs at the time and concluded that it was most likely the skeletal remains of a whale.

 Here are some more sightings of the Chinese dragon, if you’re interested.